edward-lemonade/ChessClaw/README.md

  * Visual intake: use opencv-python library
  * Board detection:
-   * use canny-edge and hughline algorithm to find the potential grid lines
+   * use canny-edge and houghline algorithm to find the potential grid lines
    * calculate all the intersections
    * use 1d k-means to group the intersections into 11 rows
    * for each role use 1d k-means to group the intersections into 11 columns